-[Nationally completed name] is indicated for the treatment of adult and paediatric patients aged 13 years and older with relapsing remitting multiple sclerosis (RRMS).
+[Product Name] is indicated for the treatment of adult and paediatric patients aged 13 years and older with relapsing remitting multiple sclerosis (RRMS).

 4.2 Posology and method of administration

 Treatment should be initiated under supervision of a physician experienced in the treatment of multiple sclerosis.